Sharp Sufficient Conditions for Stable Recovery of Block Sparse Signals by Block Orthogonal Matching Pursuit: Main Results

-By Lemma \ref{l:main}, we can get the following all-purpose sufficient condition for the recovery of $K$-block sparse signals with BOMP algorithm. \begin{theorem} Let $f(t)$ be a nondecreasing function of $t>0$ that satisfies $0<f(t)\leq t$.
-Suppose that in~\eqref{e:model}, $\x$ satisfies
+By using Lemma \ref{l:main}, we can prove the following all-purpose sufficient condition for the stable recovery of block $K$-sparse signals with the BOMP algorithm. \begin{theorem} Let $f(t)$ be a nondecreasing function of $t>0$ with $0<f(t)\leq t$.
+Suppose that block $K$-sparse $\x$ satisfies